OneAutumnMango/zsh-configs/README.md

 `cd` into the repo and run `chmod +x setup.sh && ./setup.sh`

-can optionally set `zsh` as the default shell `sudo chsh -s /usr/bin/zsh`
+can optionally set `zsh` as the default shell `chsh -s /usr/bin/zsh`